Risatoar/react-native-magic-list/README.md

 ways: animateType="floatFromBottom" or animateType=["floatFromBottom",
 '"floatFromLeft"], But if you use a hybrid animation, only the top one will work, and the rest of the base animations won't work.

+sorry, now touchAnimateType is not going to work, we will fix it as soon.